cancrizans/based-pear/README.md

 By holding the `Y` key while dragging, you can lock a node's chromaticity and change only the luminance, i.e. only move it vertically.

+Similarly, by holding `T` while dragging instead, you lock a node's hue.
+So you only change chroma and luminance.

 With the little x in the top right of a node's entry in the inspector you can delete a node.
 You cannot delete the first node, which is the neutral point / background.